idanoo/m2.nz/content/cv.md

     </div>
 </div>

-- Architechting and building out microservices that interface with ElasticSearch for consumers.
+Working with a wide range of technologies and teams to deliver resiliant, secure and performant services.

+- Airflow to move and transform data between services.
+- EKS Kubernetes Clusters.
+- Golang APIs deployed into EKS.
+- Packer/HCL building custom AMIs including common Linux distros and Server 2022.
 - Rebuilding existing platforms to scale with a focus on performance and reporting.
-- Implementing end to end Incident workflow and tooling.

 <br/>
 <div style="display: flex;">
     <div style="flex-direction: row; margin-right: 20px">